Kira41/coin/README.md

 ### Order types

-The platform supports a variety of order types.
-Market orders are executed immediately using the current price returned by Binance.
-Pending orders (limit, stop, stop‑limit, trailing stop, percentage based stop, time based stop and OCO) are stored in the `orders` table until the `cron_process_orders.php` task evaluates them.
+All trades execute immediately using the current price returned by Binance and are stored directly in the `trades` table.
+Pending order types such as limit or stop orders are not supported.

 When querying Binance for live prices remember that pairs use the `USDT` quote currency.
 A pair like `ADA/USD` should be converted to `ADAUSDT` before requesting the price.